 The price earnings ratio is calculated by dividing a company's stock price by it's earnings per share.
 In other words, the price earnings ratio shows what the market is willing to pay for a stock based on its current earnings.
 The PE ratio of the S&P 500 divides the index (current market price) by the reported earnings of the trailing twelve months.
 In 2009 when earnings fell close to zero the ratio got out of whack.
 A solution to this phenomenon is to divide the price by the average inflation-adjusted earnings of the previous 10 years.
 In recent years, Yale professor Robert Shiller, the author of Irrational Exuberance, has reintroduced this adjusted ratio to a wider audience of investors.
 The Shiller PE Ratio of the S&P 500 is illustrated below.

-Instead of dividing by the earnings of one year (see chart above), this ratio divides the price of the S&P 500 index by its average inflation-adjusted earnings from the previous 10 years.
+Instead of dividing by the earnings of one year (see chart above), this ratio divides the price of the S&P 500 index by the average inflation-adjusted earnings of the previous 10 years.
 The ratio is also known as the Cyclically Adjusted PE Ratio (CAPE Ratio), the Shiller PE Ratio, or the P/E10.

 An error appeared while loading the data.
 Maybe there is a technical problem with the data source.
 Please let me know if this happens regularly on Twitter @silvan_frank.